Azure/azure-sdk-for-net/sdk/contentsafety/Azure.AI.ContentSafety/README.md

 * Create or modify a blocklist
 * List all blocklists
 * Get a blocklist by blocklistName
-* Add blockItems to a blocklist
+* Add blocklistItems to a blocklist
-* Remove blockItems from a blocklist
+* Remove blocklistItems from a blocklist
-* List all blockItems in a blocklist by blocklistName
+* List all blocklistItems in a blocklist by blocklistName
-* Get a blockItem in a blocklist by blockItemId and blocklistName
+* Get a blocklistItem in a blocklist by blocklistItemId and blocklistName
-* Delete a blocklist and all of its blockItems
+* Delete a blocklist and all of its blocklistItems

 You can set the blocklists you want to use when analyze text, then you can get blocklist match result from returned response.